Renee Hui Xin Ng

 Hello, I’m Renee Ng

-🧠 My PhD research combines computational techniques and domain knowledge in clinical neuroscience and psychology to understand factors that contribute to brain aging in bipolar disorder.
+🧠 My PhD research combined computational techniques and domain knowledge in clinical neuroscience and psychology to understand factors that contribute to brain aging in bipolar disorder.

-πŸ™Œ I enjoy learning about β€œancestral movement” approaches to physical activity by practicing and learning contemporary dance and martial arts.
+πŸ™Œ I enjoy learning about β€œancestral movement” approaches to physical activity.

-✨ My Chinese name is Hui Xin (慧欣) β€” indeed there is a space between my first name.
+✨ My name in Mandarin is 慧欣 (Hui Xin) β€” indeed there is a space between my first name.

 • How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?